lynnaloo/mullet/README.md

 This setup is a decent starting place to play around with Node.js, Hapi, and React.js.

-Note: The React.js setup is similiar to the [React tutorial](https://github.com/reactjs/react-tutorial), but this could be upgraded to instead use the CommonJS module instead.
+Note: The React.js setup uses the React CommonJS module.

 Contributors
 ----

 Mullet Stack was created on a Thursday night by Linda Nichols (@lynnaloo).
 Name inspiration by Ryan Brunsvold (@brunsvold) who probably wishes to not be credited on something called "The Mullet Stack."

 Contact
 ----